fricciardi/datetime2/src/docs/calendars.rst

 Gregorian calendar
 ^^^^^^^^^^^^^^^^^^

-The Gregorian representation uses the calendar generally used in western countries.
+An instance of the :class:`GregorianCalendar` class represents a day in the calendar generally used in western countries.
 It is a solar calendar dividing day count in years of 365 or 366 days, each year is then divided in 12 months of 30, 31 and 28 or 29 days.

-The default constructor for Gregorian dates is:
+There are three constructors for a Gregorian day.
+The default one:

-.. class:: Date.gregorian(year, month, day)
+.. class:: GregorianCalendar(year, month, day)

-   Return a :class:`Date` object that represents the date given with Gregorian year, month and day.
+   Return an object that represents the date given with Gregorian year, month and day.
 Month is entered as a number, not as a string.
 All arguments are required and must be integers.
 Values for ``month`` and ``day`` must lie in the following ranges:

    * ``1 <= month <= 12``
    * ``1 <= day <= number of days in the given month and year``

-   If an argument outside those ranges is given, :exc:`ValueError` is raised.
+   If an argument is outside those ranges, a :exc:`ValueError` exception is raised.

-Another constructor:
+The other two constructors are:

-.. class:: Date.gregorian.year_day(year, day_of_year)
+.. class:: GregorianCalendar.year_day(year, day_of_year)

-   Returns a :class:`Date` object that represents the date given with Gregorian year, and day in year.
+   Return an object that represents the day specified by a Gregorian year and the day in that year.
 Both arguments are required and must be integers.
    Value for ``day_of_year`` must be between 1 and the number of days in the year (either 365 or 366), otherwise a :exc:`ValueError` exception is raised.

+.. class:: GregorianCalendar.from_rata_die(day_count)

+   Return an object that represents the day specified by counting all elapsed days from January 1\ :sup:`st` of year 1 plus the current day.
+The ``day_count`` argument is required and must be an integer.

+A GregorianCalendar object has three attributes:

+.. attribute:: gregorian_calendar_day.year

+.. attribute:: gregorian_calendar_day.month

+.. attribute:: gregorian_calendar_day.day

+   These attributes are read-only integer numbers.
+Month will be between 1 and 12, day will be between 1 and the number of days in the corresponding month.

-There are two classmethods:
+There are two static methods:

-.. classmethod:: Date.gregorian.is_leap_year(year)
+.. classmethod:: GregorianCalendar.is_leap_year(year)

    Return ``True`` if *year* is a leap year in the Gregorian calendar.
    ``False`` otherwise.
-For example, ``Date.gregorian.is_leap_year(2008) == True``.
+For example, ``GregorianCalendar.is_leap_year(2008) == True``.

-.. classmethod:: Date.gregorian.days_in_year(year)
+.. classmethod:: GregorianCalendar.days_in_year(year)

    Return 366 if *year* is a leap year in the Gregorian calendar, 365 otherwise.
-For example, ``Date.gregorian.days_in_year(2100) == 365``.
+For example, ``GregorianCalendar.days_in_year(2100) == 365``.

-   .. versionadded:: 0.3.2
-      :meth:`days_in_year` will be added in version 0.3.2.

-The Gregorian representation of a :class:`Date` instance has three attributes:

-.. attribute:: date.gregorian.year

-.. attribute:: date.gregorian.month

-.. attribute:: date.gregorian.day

-   These attributes are read-only integer numbers.
-Month will be between 1 and 12, day will be between 1 and the number of days in the corresponding month.

 The Gregorian representation of a :class:`Date` object has the following
 methods: